 - Count constantly, mentally or aloud, while performing routine tasks

 - I was constantly fixing things in a certain way.

 - Being stuck in words, images, or thoughts, usually disturbing, will not disappear and can interfere with sleep.

 - Need to perform tasks a certain number of times

 - Collection or hoarding of articles with no apparent value

-Although the exact cause of Obsessive Compulsive Disorder is not fully understood, studies have shown that a combination of biological and environmental factors may be involved.
+Although the exact cause of Obsessive-Compulsive Disorder is not fully understood, studies have shown that biological and environmental factors may be involved.